National Cancer Institute

-- The treatment approach for pediatric Hodgkin lymphoma should focus on maximizing treatment efficacy and minimizing risks for late toxicity associated with both RT and chemotherapy.
+- The treatment approach for pediatric Hodgkin lymphoma should focus on maximizing disease control and minimizing risks for late toxicity associated with both RT and chemotherapy.

-- Radiation has been used as an adjunct to multiagent chemotherapy in clinical trials for intermediate/high-risk pediatric Hodgkin lymphoma with the goal of reducing risk of relapse in initially involved sites and preventing toxicity associated with second-line therapy.
+- Radiation has been used as an adjunct to multiagent chemotherapy in clinical trials for intermediate- and high-risk pediatric Hodgkin lymphoma with the goal of reducing risk of relapse in initially involved sites and preventing toxicity associated with second-line therapy.

-- Compared with chemotherapy alone, adjuvant radiation produces a superior EFS for children with intermediate/high-risk Hodgkin lymphoma who achieve a CR to multiagent chemotherapy, but it does not affect OS because of the success of second-line therapy.
-Adjuvant radiation therapy may be associated with excess late effects or mortality.
+- Compared with chemotherapy alone, adjuvant radiation has, in most studies, produced a superior EFS for children with intermediate- and high-risk Hodgkin lymphoma who achieve a CR to multiagent chemotherapy, but it does not clearly improve OS because of the success of second-line therapy.
+However, the intermediate-risk Hodgkin lymphoma study (AHOD0031 [NCT00025259]) did not show a benefit for IFRT in patients who achieved a rapid and complete response to chemotherapy.
+Adjuvant radiation therapy may be associated with an increased risk of late effects or mortality.

-- Radiation consolidation may facilitate local disease control in individuals with refractory/recurrent disease, especially in those who have limited or bulky sites of disease progression/recurrence, or persistent disease that does not completely respond to chemotherapy.
+- Radiation consolidation may facilitate local disease control in individuals with refractory or recurrent disease, especially in those who have limited or bulky sites of disease progression/recurrence, or persistent disease that does not completely respond to chemotherapy.